 Reconnect with Nature

-Breathe the air, get your hands dirty, or explore the natural world with your kids (if you have them).
+Breathe the air, get your hands dirty, or explore the natural world with your crazy ass kids.

 Although it can be hard to find the time to practice self care, it is a worthy investment of your time and energy, and can ultimately make your life run more smoothly in the future.